 Right whales have dismal calving season off Georgia coast

-Right whale #1012, nicknamed Pediddle, swims with her calf near Cumberland Island, on Jan.
+A Sea to Shore Alliance aerial survey team spotted the first calf of the 2016-17 right whale calving season resting with its mom 2 miles east of Little St. Simons Island, Ga., on Jan.
+1. The mom, known as #1711, is 30 years old and this is her third known calf.
+Right whale #1012, nicknamed Pediddle, swims with her calf near Cumberland Island on Jan.
 12. Pediddle is at least 39 years old and this is her eighth known calf.
-Photo by Sea to Shore Alliance, taken under NOAA permit #14388-02.

 Add your comments below